blaenk/site/content/notes/unreal-engine.md

 1. `BeginDestroy` is called to allow the Actor to free any resources.
 Gameplay-related destruction behavior should occur in `EndPlay`
 2. `IsReadyForFinishDestroy` is called by the garbage collector to determine whether the object is ready to be deallocated, which means that the object can return `false` to defer its destruction until the next GC pass.
 3. `FinishDestroy` is called when the object is finally going to be destroyed and is the final chance to free up internal data structures

+You can use `GetActorForwardVector()` to get the Actor's forward vector.

 # Components